Emily J Booth

 What was the most beneficial aspect of your experience?
 Knowing that the work I was doing was so relevant to the current events of the world was both heartbreaking and empowering.
 As an organization, the heart of the mission at NCCJ (from my experience) is to foster discussion, create safe spaces, and train people to lead those difficult discussions.
 I'm leaving this internship feeling like I am better able to be a voice of activism because I have learned ways to approach speaking up for others without feeling as though I am speaking on others behalf.
 Prior to this experience I had a lot of reservations when it came to being outspoken in public.
 Difficult discussions with people I knew would be frequent but with strangers or acquaintances I worried that I would come across as sharing words that weren't mine to share.

 What was the most surprising thing you experienced or learned during your internship/fellowship/etc.?
 The most surprising thing I experienced was this unique sense of belonging in my own identity.
 I have always felt too white to be considered Asian and too Asian to be considered white.
 NCCJ is the first place where I entered the space and was able to just be.
 To have my border identity be recognized, welcomed, and given space.
-The nature of the work they do is so welcoming and nurturing and judgement free that I wish I could explain how to establish that environment everywhere I go.
+The nature of the work they do is so welcoming and nurturing and judgment free that I wish I could explain how to establish that environment everywhere I go.
 I have also learned a lot of academic history on racism, sexism/gender oppression, ableism, etc. that show the ways in which these discriminatory systems have established themselves within society.
 It has inspired me to go forward being an agent of change and acceptance of people for who they are in the moments I am with them rather than who I perceive them to be as a whole.

 How can you apply what you experienced at your internship/fellowship/etc. in the future?
 I can take what I have learned to bring forth discussions of identity and combating all of those "isms" that many people ignore or try to ignore from day to day.
 It needs to be talked about and there is so much to do to break down the walls that have allowed them to continue to exist as the status quo.
 It will also be beneficial as I pursue a career in psychology!